-Four levels of TurboTax software are available.
-Basic provides the tools for simple tax preparation while Deluxe includes more features to walk users through the filing process.
-Premier is billed as for "Investment and Rental Property" and builds upon the lower two levels with the addition of tools for income based on these sources.
-The fourth available level is the Home and Business version which adds tools for small business owners.
+The Free Edition provides the tools for simple tax preparation, while TurboTax Deluxe 2021 includes more features to walk users through the filing process.
+TurboTax Premier 2021 is billed as for "investment and rental property" and builds upon the lower two levels with the addition of tools for income based on these sources.
+The fourth available level is the Self-Employed version which adds tools for small business owners.

-According to the TurboTax website, the Premiere edition of TurboTax includes tools for reporting your investment sales and cost basis.
+The Premier edition of TurboTax includes tools for reporting your investment sales and cost basis.
 In addition, you can explore employee stock plans as well as tools to manage your 401(k) plan.
 And while income you make from the sale of stocks must be reported as another source of income, taxes paid on those sales differ depending on how many of your shares are sold and if they are sold at gains or losses.